tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LP_Ins_Python_Requests.md

   ![json_with_indent.png](Images/json_with_indent.png)

 * JSON data has to be selected based off of levels and hierarchies.
-For example, some JSON objects are organized by parent -> index -> attribute.
-Others just have indexes and attributes or just attributes.
-Either way, the way to access JSOn values is to use a process similar to `dicts`.
-Brackets `[]` are used to specify hierarchies.
+For example, some JSON objects are organized by JSON object -> JSON array -> attribute.
+Some have multiple objects, and others have multiple JSON arrays.
+Either way, accessing JSON data is just like accessing data in a dictionary.
+Brackets `[]` are used with `keys` to retrieve values.

   ```python
   # Select country and GDP value for first row